Global-Chem/global-chem/academic/paper.md

 ## Data Collection

 References and associatied compound lists are selected based on the interests of the scientific contributors.
 This should include consideration of relevance to the scientific community.
+To authenticate and validate SMILES strings we employ interoperability tools to other cheminformatic software to verify it's usability.
+Global-Chem parsed through six different tools with majority being successful: RDKit 100% [Reference Here], DeepSMILES 99.25% [Reference Here], PartialSMILES 85.7% [Reference Here] , SELFIES 100% [Reference Here], MolVS 98.5% [Reference Here], PySMILES 99.8% [Reference Here].
+PartialSMILES proved to be the most robust acceptance/rejection tool in identifying misrepresentations of SMILES.

 The SMILES strings may be abstracted in a variety of methods:

 -  For simple molecules one representation of the SMILES can be directly translated using visual